 Jeet Kune Do follows the principles of being simple, direct and effective (currently adapted to the traditional "non-classical”):

 - - "Simple" doesn't mean "easy”.
 It could be defined as the opposite to "complex", instead.
 That way, you won't need to look for a technique with a convoluted, although maybe spectacular, movement in its execution, but tend to simplicity.
+It is not about learning a lot of techniques, but about refining the ones that actually work.
 The simpler something is, the easier to make it works.

 - - With "direct" we mean that we need to look for the most specific way of reaching our goal.
 If one hand gets grabbed, you hit with the other one.
 Even when doing a feint or a technique with circular movement, you look for the most direct way of doing it.
 It is about getting rid of any unnecessary motion.